-6. Sample Group Description: The sample group consisted of all seven multi-craft maintenance mechanics then on staff at Robus, plus a single member of the office staff who was included for purpose of comparison, but whose score was not included in the statistical analysis.
+6. Sample Group Description: The sample group consisted of fourteen machine operators employed at Effem, plus three maintenance technicians at the next level of progression.
 The sample group was chosen so as to give the best available measure of the applicability of the test.

 Demographic Make-up: None of the members of the sample group were reported to be members of protected classes.

 7. Description of Selection Procedures: This report studies the test procedure known as "SkillsProfiler Shop Apprentice Tests" (copyright 1997 Benchmark Testware 477 Jarvis Ave.
 Winnipeg Canada) .
 This test is designed to be used by employers as one component of an overall hiring procedure.